St. Joseph's Church, Beijing: Original structures (1653–1900)

-The congregation was first established in 1653 by Father Lodovico Buglio, an Italian Jesuit astronomer and theologian who worked as a missionary to China.
+The congregation was first established in 1653 by Father Lodovico Buglio, an Italian Jesuit astronomer and theologian who worked as a missionary to China; and Father Gabriel de Magalhães, a Portuguese Jesuit.
+Both worked previously in Sichuan.
 The land the first church building was constructed on was donated to the religious order by the Shunzhi Emperor.
 At the time, the Jesuits were the only group of people from Europe given permission to reside in the capital city, on account of their insight into astronomy.
 As a result, the church also served as the residence of Buglio and another fellow Jesuit priest.

 The church underwent an extremely turbulent history.
 An earthquake which struck Beijing in 1720 damaged the building.
 Approximately ninety years later, the church building was obliterated by fire and the remnants that survived were destroyed as a result of the government's anti-Western sentiments and policies.
 The site remained barren until 1860, when British and French forces invaded Beijing as part of the Second Opium War.
 Thereafter, foreign missionaries, who were once again allowed into the capital, rebuilt St. Joseph's.
 However, anti-foreign sentiment never faded away and arose once again at the turn of the century, culminating in the Boxer Rebellion.
 At the height of the uprising in 1900, the church building was "burned to the ground".

-Present-day cathedral
+Present-day church

 St. Joseph's was rebuilt in 1904 utilizing Romanesque Revival architecture, featuring pilasters and three bell towers.

 In 1949, Communist forces under Mao Zedong emerged victorious in the Chinese Civil War.
 The new atheistic regime broke off all diplomatic relations with the Holy See two years later, and attempted to eliminate all forms of religion by either seizing or destroying churches and other places of worship.
 St. Joseph's suffered the same fate and, in the 1950s, it was expropriated to the government, who then turned it into an elementary school.
 The communist government further tightened their control on the Catholic Church in China by establishing the Chinese Patriotic Catholic Association (CPCA) in 1957.
 As a result, the church of St. Joseph's has been under the administration of the CPCA since that year and its parish priests are not recognized by the Vatican.

 The church was closed down altogether in 1966—the first year of the Cultural Revolution—and suffered further damage during this period of time until the end of the revolution in 1976.